voder-ai/eslint-plugin-traceability/docs/decisions/011-rename-implements-to-supports-annotation.accepted.md

 - Bad, because maintains two parallel implementations temporarily
 - Bad, because delays semantic improvement to "supports"

+## Implementation Status

+- `@supports` is now the canonical and only supported multi-story annotation in user code.
+- `@implements` is no longer recognised by the plugin for user code and will be treated as an unknown/unsupported annotation.
+- The rename is implemented as a hard, breaking change in v2.0.0 with no alias, shim, or deprecation period; users must update `@implements` to `@supports`.
+- Multi-story semantics are otherwise unchanged from the original `@implements` design:
+  - Annotation format remains `@supports <story-path> <REQ-ID> [<REQ-ID> ...]`.
+  - Requirement IDs remain scoped per story file.
+  - Existing `@story` and `@req` annotations continue to work exactly as before, with full backward compatibility.
+- The optional migration rule keeps its historical name, `prefer-implements-annotation`, but its behaviour is updated:
+  - It now migrates from `@story`/`@req` to `@supports` instead of `@implements`.

 ## More Information

 **Implementation Plan:**